 Family Planning Services are also available through local clinics provided by Cambridgeshire Primary Care Trust.

-We regret that we are unable to process requests for travel immunisations made less than 8 weeks before your planned date of travel.
+We regret that we are unable to process requests for travel immunisations made less than 8 weeks before your planned date of travel and recommend that you contact us at least 12 weeks in advance.
 In these instances you will be advised to contact a specialist travel clinic.

 Minor Injury service

 As part of the broader range of services the practice offers we are providing a minor injury service to patients.
 This service is intended as an alternative to attendance at the hospital Accident and Emergency department for those injuries that are simply treated.
 Our nursing team will assess the injury and if possible provide treatment at the surgery, saving you a trip to Huntingdon.
 Attendance should be within 48 hours of the event which caused the injury.
 Ankle and other joint injuries, twists and sprains, cuts, bruises and removal of foreign bodies are a few examples of the injuries that we would expect to be able to treat.